JosephSilber/bouncer/readme.md

 Bouncer::is($user)->an('admin');
 ```

-To check if a user has one of many roles, pass the roles as an array:
+You can check if a user has one of many roles:

 ```php
 Bouncer::is($user)->a('moderator', 'editor');